CEBS Frequently Asked Questions

 To earn the CEBS designation, you will need to master five courses covering group and retirement plans.
 Two group courses, two retirement courses and one course that bridges these two specializations and includes principles and practices that are applicable or essential to both areas.
 There are no electives.
 Each candidate is required to pass the national exam for each of the five courses.

-The GBA and RPA specialty designations will continue to be offered.
 To earn the GBA designation, you need to complete both group courses together with the bridge course.
 To earn the RPA credential you need to complete both retirement courses together with the bridge course.
 The bridge course contains material that applies to both the group and retirement areas when designing, funding and managing employee benefit plans.

 You can begin your CEBS studies in either the group or retirement track and take the bridge course to earn a specialty credential.
 You can also choose to take the two group and two retirement courses and take the bridge course last.
 Upon completion, you would earn the CEBS designation as well as both specialty credentials.
 Choose the path that maximizes your professional credential goals.

 6. Where should I start in the CEBS program?